LokmanAa/Credit-Risk-Cloud-Dashboard/README.md

 Dashboard Development & Technical Monitoring

-This project focuses on presenting your data science work through interactive dashboards and staying up-to-date with the latest trends in Data Science and AI.
+This project focuses on presenting my data science work through interactive dashboards and staying up-to-date with the latest trends in Data Science and AI.
 It includes two key components: creating a client-facing dashboard for decision-making and conducting technical monitoring to evaluate new tools and methodologies.

 Key Skills Acquired: